spreedly/spreedly-gem/README.md

 ```

 To run remote tests you'll need to copy `test/credentials/credentials.yml.example` to `test/credentials/credentials.yml` and update the values of `environment_key` and `access_secret`.

+When you're happy with your change, don't forget to add your contributions to CHANGELOG.md.
+We follow the changelog format found [here](https://keepachangelog.com/en/1.0.0/).